Jedy24/Jedy24/README.md

 ## I'm an IT student at STMIK LIKMI

 - 🌱 I’m currently learning everything
-- ⚡ Fun fact: I love to draw and play video
+- ⚡ Fun fact: I love to draw and play video games

 ### Connect with me: